Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Discussion

-All experiments use a two-phase training protocol required by our setup.
-Alternative protocols may shift absolute values, but would need to induce changes comparable to the observed between-architecture gaps to overturn the conclusions; such sensitivity is not supported by prior evidence.
+All experiments use a two-phase training protocol.
+Alternative protocols may shift absolute values, but overturning our conclusions would require changes comparable to the between-architecture gaps, which prior evidence does not suggest.

-Dataset diversity is limited to MNIST and CIFAR-10.
-While broader coverage would strengthen external validity, these benchmarks span distinct complexity regimes, and the size and consistency of the observed effects make qualitative reversal unlikely under additional datasets.
+Optimiser is tied to architecture in the main grid (Adam for MLP-5, SGD for ResNet-20), so the architecture effect is confounded with optimiser there; the matched-optimiser de-confound (Section~\ref{sec:threshold}, Table~\ref{tab:deconfound}) resolves this, with the architecture effect persisting under common Adam and the residual optimiser effect an order of magnitude smaller.
+Because optimiser choice itself influences NC dynamics~\citep{zhao2026optimizer}, our findings apply within a fixed optimiser per architecture; calibrating \fnthresh\ across optimiser families (e.g.\ AdamW with decoupled weight decay) remains future work.

+High-class-count settings remain untested: our CIFAR-100 attempt did not collapse under the present protocol (Section~\ref{sec:failuremodes}), and we leave these settings to future work.